 During the colonial days, there was a fantastic fusion of customs and traditions from the Mende, Baga, Fula, Kongo, Mandinka, Wolof, and Yoruba tribes, to name a few.
 Some plantation overseers and rice-field owners who were afraid of slave revolt simply ignored this homegrown way of spiritual healing and were allowed it to carry on.
 While some slave masters left the place due to malaria and yellow fever becoming endemic and were forced to assign and appoint Africans as overseers, known as 'the drivers'.
 By 1708, there was a black majority in the colony as the White population continued to dwindle, and more and more African slaves were imported each year.

-Most of the acclaimed conjure men and women were residences of the states mentioned above too; 'Gullah' Jack Pritchard was from Charleston, South Carolina, Mr. Ed Murphy was from Mississippi, Aunt Caroline Tracy Dye was born in Spartanburg, South Carolina (though she was more recognized in Arkansas), Marie Steel was from Washington County, Georgia and Aunt Sally was from Gee's Bend, Alabama.
+Most of the acclaimed conjure men and women were residents of the states mentioned above, too: 'Gullah' Jack Pritchard was from Charleston, South Carolina; Mr. Ed Murphy was from Mississippi; Aunt Caroline Tracy Dye was born in Spartanburg, South Carolina (though she was more recognized in Arkansas), Marie Steel was from Washington County, Georgia, and Aunt Sally was from Gee's Bend, Alabama.
 Among those time-honored root doctors, Dr. Buzzard was the most famous.

-Dr. Buzzard, also known as Stephany Robinson, an African-American from St. Helena Island, Beaufort County, South Carolina, was said to have wielded enormous spiritual power, which he passed on to his son.
+Dr. Buzzard, also known as Stephany Robinson, was an African-American from St. Helena Island, Beaufort County, South Carolina.
+He was said to have wielded enormous spiritual power, which he passed on to his son.
 His specialty was "chewing the root" in court, a practice that could get favorable results and verdicts from court hearings or proceedings.

 Even today, the Gullah family traditions are still strong in the Deep South.
-And I can say that 9 out of 10 have a family member that still practices the old-fashioned Hoodoo, providing glimpses into the Deep South's past.
-And even to those who have left the South and migrated to other parts of the U.S., the old ways have persisted, and the people have not lost their identities.
+I can say that nine out of ten have a family member who still practices the old-fashioned Hoodoo, providing glimpses into the Deep South's past.
+Even to those who have left the South and migrated to other parts of the U.S., the old ways have persisted, and the people have not lost their identities.

 See, What Our Path Is